 For most veterans, having to deal with hearing loss and tinnitus is quite common.
-As of the year 2014, the VA noted that 933,000 veterans were being compensated for hearing loss and almost 1.3 million veterans were compensated for tinnitus.
+As of the year 2014, the Department of Veterans Affairs noted that 933,000 veterans were receiving VA disability benefits or compensation for hearing loss and almost 1.3 million veterans were compensated for disabling tinnitus.
 That statistic is alarmingly high.
 A veteran with either of these two conditions may be wondering what is needed to establish service connection for hearing loss and/or tinnitus.

-Hearing loss is defined as any degree of impairment of the ability to comprehend sound.
+Hearing loss is defined as any degree of hearing impairment or deafness of the ability to comprehend sound.
 If you are diagnosed with both hearing loss and tinnitus, you may be entitled to one separate rating for hearing loss and another separate rating for tinnitus.

-The following is needed to establish service connection:
+The following is needed to establish service connection for VA disability:

 - A current diagnosis of a hearing condition,